-Primary market underwriters should require the following additional documented information, at minimum, when engaged in underwriting or a valuation exercise for a real estate asset:
+Primary market underwriters should require the following additional documented information, at minimum, when engaged in underwriting or a valuation exercise for a home:

-- 1. EPA ENERGY STAR Score - Documentation of USGBC LEED Certification or Build It Green GreenPoint Rating (if applicable) - 3.
-The LEED or GreenPoint Rated scorecard demonstrating specific LEED or GreenPoint Rated points achieved (if applicable) - 4.
+- 1. EPA ENERGY STAR Score - 2.
+Documentation of USGBC LEED or GreenPoint RATED certification (if applicable) - 3.
+The scorecard demonstrating specific LEED or GreenPoint points achieved (if applicable) - 4.
 Climate Neutral Certification (if applicable)

-Additional information requirements may be required based on the specific LEED or GreenPoint Rated points achieved to determine the score for the corresponding LEED or GreenPoint Rated credit identified in this Standard.
+Additional information requirements may be required based on the specific LEED or GreenPoint points achieved to determine the score for the corresponding LEED or GreenPoint credit identified in this Standard.

-Secondary market investors should require transparent reporting of the CMP Green Value Score at both the asset level and the aggregated portfolio level.
+Secondary market investors should require transparent reporting of the CMP Green Value Score at both the property level and the aggregated portfolio level.